OfficeDev/msteams-docs.pt-BR/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

     }
 }

-// In this example we are getting an id token (which ADAL.js returns if we ask for resource = clientId) authContext.acquireToken(config.clientId, function (errDesc, token, err, tokenType) {
+// In this example we are getting an id token (which Active Directory Authentication Library returns if we ask for resource = clientId) authContext.acquireToken(config.clientId, function (errDesc, token, err, tokenType) {
     if (token) {
-        // Make sure ADAL gave us an id token if (tokenType !== authContext.CONSTANTS.ID_TOKEN) {
+        // Make sure Active Directory Authentication Library gave us an ID token if (tokenType !== authContext.CONSTANTS.ID_TOKEN) {
             token = authContext.getCachedToken(config.clientId);
         }